 I used dried thyme and dried basil.
 I did use fresh garlic cloves because dried garlic powder just doesn't add the same flavors to the soup broth.
 Fresh parsley is also better to use.

-I love making my Grandma's soup with a whole chicken.
-The raw chicken cooks in the soup!
+I love making my chicken soup with a whole chicken.
+The raw chicken cooks in the soup adding incredible flavor!
 If you do not have a whole chicken on hand, you can easily use other chicken parts...it is best to use chicken with the bones as the bones add a lot of nutrients to the soup while cooking.

 Most chicken broth is gluten free but I highly encourage you to read the labels.
 Look for any artificial ingredients, and also make sure the broth wasn't made on shared equipment!